Look for our 2024 Scholarship Program to open soon!

-Must be a graduating senior from any high school in these Greater Bridgeport Area cities and towns: Bridgeport, Easton, Fairfield, Milford, Monroe, Shelton, Stratford, Trumbull or Westport.
+Must be a graduating senior from any high school in the following Greater Bridgeport Area cities and towns: Bridgeport, Easton, Fairfield, Milford, Monroe, Shelton, Stratford, Trumbull or Westport.
 NOTE: If you are a high school senior at Fairfield Prep, Notre Dame High School (Fairfield) or Lauralton Hall, town of residence does not apply for the Chiota Family Scholarship.
-Stamford residents only for the Sheyla Ramos Scholarship.
-Graduating senior from any town in Fairfield or New Haven counties for the Frederick & Elisabeth DeLuca Vocational Scholarship.
+Only Stamford residents are eligible for the Sheyla Ramos Scholarship.
+Graduating seniors from any town in Fairfield or New Haven counties are eligible for the Frederick & Elisabeth DeLuca Vocational Scholarship.

 Must plan to attend and be a full-time student at an accredited 2 or 4-year college or university, vocational school, trade school, technical school or certificate program.
 Part-time students are not eligible and will not be considered.

 Must have financial need.

 Must demonstrate good moral character, good citizenship and a commitment to the community, as well as participate in extra-curricular activities.